helendaisy/milestone-band-project/README.md

 ### User stories -

-Visitors to the site want to - (As a user type, I want to perform an action, so that I can achieve a goal.)
+As a visitor to the site I want to - (As a user type, I want to perform an action, so that I can achieve a goal.)
-1. xx
-2. xxx
-3. xxxx
+1. See straight away that I am on the right site for what I am looking for.
+2. Navigate the site so that I can see the areas I'm interested in easily.
+2. Learn about who the Foo Fighters are.
+3. See images of the band, to confirm this is the band I wanted to find out about and encourage me to want to listen to them.
+4. Easily have a way to engage further and find out more than is initially available on the site.
+5. Find out more about each of the band members, so I can choose my favourite.
+6. Listen to

 ### Design Choices